fakela/documentation/get-started/platform-tour.md

 To use an API, click on the corresponding API card you want from the API store.
 If you can't find what you're looking for in the off-the-shelf API Store, you can build it yourself by clicking on the **Create a new API** button.
 [Follow this tutorial to guide you through the process of creating your own API.](https://developers.mindee.com/docs/build-your-first-document-parsing-api)

-## API Filtering by Locale
+## API Filtering by Location
 ![API filtering by location showing the different country](https://files.readme.io/72a17c0-Screenshot_2021-11-22_at_23.54.56.png "API filter")

-In the APIs store, you can filter your off-the-shelf APIs based on locations which makes it easier to sort the APIs you want to use.
+You can filter your off-the-shelf APIs in the APIs store by location; this makes it easier to find the APIs you wish to use.
+However, regardless of your location, you will be able have access to all available off-the-shelf APIs.

-Some of the APIs listed are relevant only to a certain location, for example, the French ID card API won't be that relevant to someone in the United States unless there is a specific need for it.
+Some of the APIs listed are relevant only to a certain location; for example, the French ID card API won't be that relevant to someone in the United States unless there is a specific need for it.

 Here are the region specific off-the-shelf APIs currently available:

 #### Globally
 - [Invoice OCR API](https://developers.mindee.com/docs/invoice-ocr).